objcio/articles/2014-07-08-sandbox-scripting.md

 		return result;
 	}

-Your inputString just got a FACE LIFT and you've seen everything you need to run AppleScripts from your app.
+Your InputString just got a facelift, and you've seen everything you need to run AppleScripts from your app.
 Sort of.

-The way it used to be
+The Way it Used to be
 ---------------------

-There was a time when you could send AppleEvents to any application, not just to the currently running application as we did with "chockify" above.
+There was a time when you could send AppleEvents to any application, not just to the currently running application, as we did with chockify above.

 Say you wanted to know what URL was loaded into the frontmost window of Safari.
 All you needed to do was `tell application "Safari"` what to do: